plastic-gun/elixir-gettext-nofile/README.md

 That's it.

 However, it would be better to provide feedback to the upstream to reduce the usage cost for other developers.

+## Latest updates

+The solution has been merged by <https://github.com/elixir-gettext/gettext/pull/365>.